 Vaginal delivery

-When the baby is large, or the labor is long and difficult, pressure against the mother’s pelvis can cause swelling and bruising on the newborn.
+When the baby is large, or the labor is long and difficult, pressure against the mother’s pelvic bones can cause swelling and bruising on the babies born at that time.
 The area around the eyes, eyelids, or face may swell or bruise after a face-first delivery.
 A feet-first birth may cause swelling or bruises to appear on the scrotum, labia, or feet.

 Subconjunctival hemorrhage